Find the best electronic resources for your research.

 Cleveland Call and Post is a Historical Black Newspaper available via ProQuest's Historical Black Newspapers collection.
 Titles from this collection provide cultural perspective and insight to the events that shaped the United States, including the assassination of Martin Luther King, Jr., the Vietnam War, and the Civil Rights Movement.
 Covering everything from major events to everyday life, these titles are invaluable research tools for studying American history and African-American culture, history, politics, and art.

-The backfiles of over 30 periodicals concerning the 20th-century history of the British Empire, decolonization, and the history and culture of former colonies.
+Colonial Legacies: Empire and Commonwealth Periodicals is a digital archive of periodicals concerning the 20th-century history of the British Empire, decolonization, and the history and culture of former colonies.
 This archive offers a mixture of British publications about the empire and titles published in Commonwealth countries.
 These publications encompass the key events in the empire's later phase and its post-independence legacies.

 Colonial State Papers comprises a large collection of hand-written documents and bibliographic records covering Colonial History.
 In addition to Britain's colonial relations with the Americas and other European rivals for power, this collection also covers the Caribbean and Atlantic world.
 It is a valuable resource for scholars of early American history, British colonial history, Caribbean history, maritime history, Atlantic trade, plantations, and slavery.